zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/faq/faq.md

 -	Real Application Testing
 ​
 ### **10. How to Reset user *oracle* password or if Named Credentials for user oracle is not working**
-​
-Reset the password for user *oracle*.
+​Reset the password for user *oracle*.
 As user *opc*, run the following

 ````
 <copy>sudo su password oracle</copy>
 ````

 If *oracle* OS user password is updated, the Named Credential for *ORACLE* and also *ORACLE_HOST* needs to be updated.
-This can be done on the command line as user *oracle*
+This can be done on the command line as user *oracle*.
 Run *sudo su - oracle* first if you're not already connected as "oracle", then run:

 ````
 <copy>emcli login -username=sysman -password=\<sysman_password\>